 The Executive Chair of the Board determines with the President and Chief Executive Officer his priorities and responsibilities which are approved by the Board of Directors.
 The description provides that the President and Chief Executive Officer, in collaboration with the Executive Chair of the Board, is ultimately responsible for managing the Corporation (except for the Media Sector activities), with the objective of ensuring the growth and the profitability of the Corporation, as well as the proper functioning of its operations and maximizing shareholders' return on capital by surrounding himself with a team of experienced managers.
 He is responsible for implementing the mission, the vision and the strategy of the Corporation determined by the Executive Chair of the Board and approved by the Board of Directors, in line with the Corporation's values: innovation, teamwork, respect and performance.
 He must establish short, medium and long-term objectives for the Corporation and ensure that action plans and policies are implemented to meet these objectives.
 He recruits, develops and mobilizes competent and productive management teams and maintains constructive and transparent relationships with these teams.
 He assumes the direct leadership of his management team by approving their hiring, promotion and wages in consultation with the Executive Chair of the Board and obtains the approval of the Board of Directors or the Human Resources and Compensation Committee, if applicable.
-He is accountable for the development and respect of sound relations with employees, internal and external clients of the Corporation's values, he ensures that they are passed on to all employees.
+He is accountable for the development and respect of sound relations with employees, internal and external clients of the Corporation, the financial community, the shareholders, the social communities and governments.
+While being the custodian of the Corporation's values, he ensures that they are passed on to all employees.